cuba-platform/masquerade/README.md

 ```

 The third way to work with the Selenide elements is to use ```getDelegate()```
 method.
-This method returns the SelenideElement type component.
-After that you
+This method returns the `SelenideElement` type component.
+After that, you
 can use all test methods provided by Selenide.

 ```java